rrezartbuzhala/k8-containerization-demo/README.md

 kubectl get services
 ```

-The information printed out from the services command with show us exactly how we're able to access our application from outside Kubernetes.
+The information printed out from the services command will show us exactly how we're able to access our application from outside Kubernetes.

 ```
+# kubectl get services
 NAME         TYPE           CLUSTER-IP       EXTERNAL-IP   PORT(S)          AGE app1         LoadBalancer   10.101.183.235   localhost     5000:31785/TCP   1m
 ```